pyjoyceLiu/DS_Prediction/README.md

 - CNN+Transformer:

-  Deep learning approach for time-series prediction.
+  A deep learning method that integrates convolutional and transformer-based architectures for advanced predictive modeling.

 3. Evaluate Models: